 When we collect contact information from you (for example, when you provide us with your business card), we may add your details to our contacts database and to our mailing lists.
 In all other cases, we will usually inform you (before collecting your information) if we intend to use your information for marketing purposes or if we intend to disclose your information to any third party for such purposes.

-You can change your preferences for receiving Duane Morris event invitations, legal updates, marketing emails and other information from us by clicking on the link provided to “update my subscriptions” in a Duane Morris email you may receive containing such information.
+You can change your preferences for receiving Duane Morris event invitations, legal updates, marketing emails and other information from us by clicking on the link provided to “update my subscriptions” link in any Duane Morris email you may receive containing such information.

 We will delete your personal data:

 - when it is no longer reasonably required to fulfil the purpose for which it was collected; or

 - when you withdraw your consent (where applicable), provided that we are not asked by you or a regulatory authority or other professional body to keep your personal data for a valid reason or are legally required or otherwise permitted to continue to hold such data.
 For the avoidance of doubt, the aforesaid also applies to personal data we are processing from our prospective and/or past employees and/or partners.

 We may retain your personal data for an additional period to the extent deletion would require us to overwrite our automated disaster recovery backup systems or to the extent we deem it necessary to assert or defend legal claims during any relevant retention period.

 Duane Morris is a global undertaking and a list of our offices, together with relevant contact information, may be found on our Website.
 Irrespective of how we obtain your personal data, it may be shared among all the offices within Duane Morris.
 We will put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
 We may also, as set out below, share your personal data with third parties.